KamsNyc/BOOK-ISBN-TO-TITLE/README.md

 Book Details Processor for Google Sheets
-    - This script was created by Kamsnyc to process data in a Google Sheet and retrieve book details from Google Books API.
+    - This script was created to process data in a Google Sheet and retrieve book details from Google Books API.

 Prerequisites
     - Google account